emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 ---
-title: "Comparison: Its Effect on Inner Peace and Outer Deportment"
+title: 'Comparison: Its Effect on Inner Peace and Outer Deportment'
-pubDate: 2025-05-17
+pubDate: 2025-05-17T00:00:00.000Z
+author: Emin Tham
+postType: standard
+draft: false
+description: >-
-description: "We discuss how to critically examine the values that drive our comparisons and cultivate a mindful approach, so this inevitable human act leads to greater self-awareness and genuine freedom."
+  We discuss how to critically examine the values that drive our comparisons and cultivate a mindful approach, so this inevitable human act leads to greater self-awareness and genuine freedom.
-tags: ["lessons", "family", "Jay", "philosophy", "mental health"]
+tags:
+  - lessons
+  - family
+  - Jay
+  - philosophy
+  - mental health
-series: "Lessons for Jay"
+series: Lessons for Jay
 ---

 Dear Jay,

 To compare is human; to compare wisely, freedom.
 We covet that we do not own and